Jokic's triple-double leads Nuggets over Raptors, 133-118 - WHIZ News

+DENVER (AP) — A lackluster effort in Los Angeles prompted Will Barton to challenge his Denver teammates after their worst loss of the season.

+The veteran’s words hit home and the Nuggets responded with one of their best outings.

-DENVER (AP) — Nikola Jokic had 23 points, 18 rebounds and 11 assists for his 12th triple-double of the season to lead the Denver Nuggets over the short-handed Toronto Raptors, 133-118 on Sunday night.
+Nikola Jokic had 23 points, 18 rebounds and 11 assists for his 12th triple-double of the season to lead Denver over the short-handed Toronto Raptors, 133-118 on Sunday night.

+The Nuggets tied a season high with 38 assists, doubling their total from their 29-point loss to the Clippers on Friday night.
+Coach Michael Malone said after that game that his team played soft, and Barton echoed that sentiment in the postgame locker room.

+“We sometimes we can do a lot of assuming, being around each other so much.
+You can get complacent,” Monte Morris said.
+“For Will to stand up like that and let everyone know, down the line, play your role to a T, for him to stand up and do that made us come together even more.”

-Jokic has 43 triple-doubles in his short career, completing his latest by feeding Jerami Grant on a dunk that helped the Nuggets pull away from the Raptors, who lost their third straight.
+Denver played with more intensity Sunday, led by its All-Star center.
+Jokic has 40 triple-doubles in his short career, completing his latest by feeding Jerami Grant on a dunk that helped the Nuggets pull away from the Raptors, who lost their third straight.

 Grant finished with 16 points for Denver, which had eight players score in double figures.